 The cost of the Contractor’s services on technical support and consulting at new NPP Units with WWER-1000(1200) designing, construction and operation based on the Principal’s Application shall be calculated as per the type and scope of Services specified in the Application and cost of stages defined in the relevant Work-Order signed by the Parties.

-7.3 The amount of the Contractor’s Services on Technical Support and Engineering Support based on the Principal’s Work order shall be calculated according to the type and scope of Services indicated in the Work order and reimbursement rates presented in the Appendix 17 and approval of the “Certificate of Rendered Services” (Appendix 15) by the principal.

 Terms of payment

 Payments for the Contractor's services shall be effected by the Principal to the Contractor through the documentary Letter of Credit (DLC) in accordance with the terms and conditions of the present Contract.
 The DLC shall be opened or increased by the Principal in favor of the Contractor for the required amount of each year based on the Uniforms Customs Practice for the DLC published No.600 by International Chamber of Commerce (UCP 600).

-Payments to the Contractor’s permanent specialistfor rendered Servicesproviding Technical and Engineering Support stipulated in Article 3the Paragraph No. 3.2 shall be effected by the Principal based on the following documents and procedure as per Appendix No. 11:
+Payments to the Contractor rendered Services stipulated in Article shall be effected based on the following documents and procedure as per Appendix No. 11:

 Signed commercial invoice in two originals and two copies.